Thursday, March 16, 2017

 "The Holy Spirit prepared Mary by his grace.
 It was fitting that the mother of him in whom "the whole fullness of deity dwells bodily" should herself be "full of grace."
 She was, by sheer grace, conceived without sin as the most humble of creatures, the most capable of welcoming the inexpressible gift of the Almighty.
 It was quite correct for the angel Gabriel to greet her as the "Daughter of Zion": "Rejoice."
 It is the thanksgiving of the whole People of God, and thus of the Church, which Mary in her canticle lifts up to the Father in the Holy Spirit while carrying within her the eternal Son."
 (CCC # 722).

 The context reveals important sayings of Elizabeth, Mary, and the Angel Gabriel.
 However, nothing is said about Mary being without sin.
-Furthermore, we need to ask why Gabriel would announce the important message of Mary's birth so many years after the occasion took place (i.e. when she was a fully grown woman)?
+Further, we need to ask why Gabriel would announce the important message of Mary's birth so many years after the occasion took place (i.e. when she was already a fully grown woman)?
 Both the coming of the Lord Jesus Christ and John the Baptist were proclaimed before their birth dates.
 It would be highly unusual to make a prophecy of an event after the fact that it has already happened.
 Luke chapter one centers around the conception of Jesus.

 Consider this excerpt from the New Catholic Encyclopedia, Volume VII, Page 378: